avaneev/biteopt/README.md

 constr.cpp and constr2.cpp programs demonstrate use of constraint penalties.

+constr3.cpp demonstrates use of the "deep" optimization strategy.

 ## Development ##

 While the basic algorithm of the strategy is finished, the built-in parameters